CompuTec/computec-docs/docs/pdc/user-guide/task-activities/customized-task-list.md

 # Customized Task List

 This function allows creating a customized table view when adding a task by Resource.
-This means that based on a few mandatory fields, it is possible to give information from other objects in SAP Business One or ProcessForce by creating an SQL code.
+This means that based on a few mandatory fields, it is possible to give information from other objects in SAP Business One or CompuTec ProcessForce by creating an SQL code.

 :::caution
     Please be aware that all interactive icons will be unavailable when using this function.